Will the Religious Freedom Peace Tax Fund bill protect only those who base their conscientious objection on religious belief?

 Shouldn’t all taxpayers have a responsibility to take part in the collective defenses of the country?

-H.R.
-1947 would allow conscientious objectors to strengthen and defend the country in ways other than military force.
+The Religious Freedom Peace Tax Fund bill would allow conscientious objectors to strengthen and defend the country in ways other than military force.
 Those eligible to participate in the Peace Tax Fund would pay 100% of their federal taxes.
 The money, however, would not pay for weapons and military might, it would go instead to solve the problems that lead to the conflicts which “necessitate” military intervention: hunger, poverty, injustice, and lack of equal education and opportunity.
 Conscientious objectors believe this a more effective and moral way to defend their country and their world.

 What protection is provided against capricious and spurious claims?